paigeboyd/PlacementJournal/README.md

 # PlacementJournal
 Holding space for my placement journal whilst I build my new portfolio.
+Blog posts won't have styling until they're added to the new site!

 Feel free to have a nosey if you're interested in seeing what I'm getting up to!
 * * *